 Among the heavy-hitters of hosted PBX providers and integrated VoIP services for small businesses, 8×8 inc. ranks high.
 Indeed, their tagline once claimed they are “The World’s First Communications Cloud”.
-Endorsement from brands like Allstate, McDonald’s, and Shutterstock lends weight to that claim.
+Endorsements from brands like Allstate, McDonald’s, and Shutterstock lends weight to that claim.
 What sets both RingCentral and 8×8 apart in a competitive landscape, is their excellent third-party integration support with standard cross-platform business tools like Zendesk, MS Outlook suite, Salesforce etc. With their Virtual Office platforms and flexibility to choose from several plans with bundled feature-sets, 8×8 could be a worthy alternative for RingCentral.
-But first, let’s look at what it each one offers.
+But first, let’s look at our RingCentral vs 8×8 review and find ut what the subtle differences in what each one offers are.

 Ring Central Inc is a US based VOIP Service provider with an extensive range of products designed to meet needs of its clients looking for an affordable VoIP business line.
 Ring Central is a pioneer in the field of cloud communications and business VoIP while boasting a subscriber base of over 300,000 and a highly rated 24/7 dedicated customer service center.
 Their focus is on ensuring the satisfaction of their customers through top notch customer support.

 Being one of the leading Cloud based communication companies their products are tailored to the needs of the small businesses and have the flexibility to grow with the needs of their clients with the features such as a virtual conference room, faxing, softphone, mobile intergration and international calling facilities.
 These features make them an ideal candidate for the needs of both large and small business along with growing businesses that are cost conscious at inception.